9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 13
 ```

-If we ask for a `String` result, we\'ll get the first substring that
+If we ask for a `String` result, we'll get the first substring that
 matches, or an empty string if nothing matches.

 ``` screen